IvanGricev/cliproject/README.md

 CLISolution.sln
 ├── 📁 CLI.Core/
-│   ├── ICommandModule.cs       (The "contract" for all modules)
+│   ├── ICommandModule.cs         (The async "contract" for all modules)
+│   ├── BaseModule.cs           (Abstract class to simplify module creation)
+│   ├── IConfigurationService.cs  (Interface for a shared config service)
+│   ├── ConfigurationService.cs   (Implementation for config.json)
 │   ├── SpectreTypeRegistrar.cs   (Shared DI helper for Spectre)
-│   └── JsonDataService.cs      (Shared helper for JSON Load/Save)
+│   └── JsonDataService.cs        (Shared helper for async JSON Load/Save)
 │
 ├── 📁 CLI.Shell/
-│   ├── Program.cs              (The main REPL loop)
+│   ├── Program.cs                (The main async REPL loop)
-│   └── ModuleLoader.cs         (Finds and loads module .dlls)
+│   ├── ModuleLoader.cs           (Finds and loads module .dlls from memory) │   └── Commands/                 (Folder for the Shell's own internal commands) │       ├── ShellState.cs
+│       ├── EnterModuleCommand.cs
+│       └── ...
 │
 └── 📁 CLI.Module.Notes/
-    ├── NotesModule.cs          (Example module implementation)
-    └── Commands/               (Subfolder for Spectre command classes)
+    ├── NotesModule.cs            (Example module inheriting from BaseModule) └── Commands/                 (Subfolder for Spectre async command classes) ├── AddNoteCommand.cs
+        └── ...

 CLI.Core: A Class Library.
 This is the shared core.
 Both the Shell and all Modules reference this project.

 CLI.Shell: The main Console App.
 This is the executable REPL and module host.

 CLI.Module.Notes: A Class Library.
-This is an example module that demonstrates data persistence and command parsing.
+This is an example module that demonstrates persistence and command parsing by inheriting from BaseModule.

 Getting Started